[ Printer Friendly Version ] [ Report Abuse ]

 "Shhh!"
 Gertie put a finger to her lips, silencing her sister.

 "We have to be quiet, remember?"
-Flora whispered.
+Flora whispered, wearing an earnest expression that exactly matched that of her twin.

 "Come quietly, girls," Addie said, leading the way back to their bedroom.

 Dezzy tried to keep her footsteps quiet as she and her sisters walked back to their room in silence.
-Dezzy thought that Aunt Rowena should be back to her bedroom by now, but she didn't want to chance it, and stayed quiet.
-Instead of talking, her thoughts wandered to the pavilion for what seemed like the thousandth time that day.
+Dezzy thought that Aunt Rowena should be back to her bedroom by now, and therefore shouldn't be able to hear them, but she didn't want to chance it, and stayed quiet.
+With no conversations to capture her attention, her thoughts wandered to the pavilion for what seemed like the thousandth time that day.

-She would get to dance again!
+In a few short hours, she would be able to dance again!
 Finally, they could be free.
 And Salazar would be waiting for her.
 Her heart drummed against her chest and she blushed.
-She thought it was silly that she did this when she thought of him.
-He wasn't a suitor of hers, not that she had any, and her sisters saw him just as often as she did, and none of them reacted like this.
-But there was also something special between them.
-After all, it was Dezzy who waltzed with him, as he led her through graceful turns, flowing steps, with his hand ever-present on the small of her back.
+She thought it was silly that she did this whenever she thought of him.
+He wasn't a suitor of hers- not that she had any- and her sisters saw him just as often as she did, and none of them reacted like this.
+But there was also something special between the two of them.
+After all, it was Dezzy who always partnered him, as he led her through graceful turns and flowing steps, his hand ever-present on the small of her back.†

 And she could never forget his eyes.
 The captivating yellow-green that flashed in the golden light that surrounded the pavilion.
 She would find herself staring into them, entranced, unable to tear her gaze away.
-And each time she saw him, it grew harder and harder for her not to train her eyes on his, and keep them there for hours, while they danced.
-The hours melted into what felt like seconds, and much too quickly, Addie would be ushering them back to the castle, and away from him.
+Each time she saw him, it grew harder and harder for her not to train her eyes on his, and keep them there for hours, while they danced.
+But each time they danced, the hours melted into what felt like seconds, and much too quickly for Dezzy's liking, Addie would be ushering them back to the castle, and away from him.

 So Dezzy had learned to cherish every minute she got to spend at the pavilion.